-Easy Photo Transfer project with Plaid’s Photo Transfer Medium…
+Easy DIY Photo Transfer project using Plaid’s Photo Transfer Medium…

 I’ve used Mod Podge® several times over the years, but had never tried